openvinotoolkit/openvino/src/README.md

 ## OpenVINO Bindings

 OpenVINO provides bindings for different languages.
-To get the full list of supported languages, go to the [page](./bindings/README.md).
+To get the full list of supported languages, go to the [bindings page](./bindings/README.md).

 ## Core developer topics